webplatform/docs-wpd/Community/Meetings/General/index.md

 *** Doug is working on a [[Meta:web_platform_wednesday/coordinator_guide|coordinator's guide]]
 *** Do all pages need a different reviewer?
 At least a "peer" review?
 * [[WPD:Project_Status|Getting to Beta]]
+** Bug count: 142
 ** How to mark bugs that are not in beta - postponed?
+* Any updates?
+* Anything blocking you from creating great content?
+* Anything new & notable?
+(Blogs or other communications planned for this week?)

 ===Project Status===
 [[WPD:Project_Status|Getting to Beta]]

+Bug count: 142

 {|class="wikitable" style="text-align: center; width:50%"
 !Project